Poços de Caldas

 Poços de Caldas is a municipality in the south of Minas Gerais state, Brazil, in the microregion of the same name.
-Its estimated population in 2020 was 168,641 inhabitants.
+Its estimated population in 2022 Census was 163,742 inhabitants.
 The city is known for its hot springs.

 History

 Poços was founded in 1872.
 The region had been inhabited by the Cataguases Indians, who were expelled from their lands by the Bandeiras Unidas Paulistas during their quest for gold.
 The place was first called Freguesia de Nossa Senhora da Saúde das Águas de Caldas ("Parish of Our Lady of Health of Caldas Waters").

 In 1874 it became a district, then, in 1875, it was elevated to the category of city.
 It became famous after the discovery of the hot springs, and many important people began to visit the spa in search of cures provided by the water.

 The name comes from Caldas da Rainha, a spa town in central Portugal.